Article by Eisuke – Inspired by Bond.

 The jacket’s buttons are shanked and described in detail in Part 1, but they are the exact buttons used for Brosnan’s version in 1995.
 Should one want to make this blazer today, it’s still available.
 The weight of the buttons can best be seen at the state of them facing downwards – they are proper, hefty metal buttons.

 The functional cuffs are sewn on in the “waterfall” fashion, meaning they are spaced close to each other to appear as if they cascade over one another.
-Bond’s cuffs, apart from some exceptions (like Dalton’s morning suit in Licence to Kill) have always been functional cuffs, but this blazer marks the first time we see Bond’s sleeve cuff buttons with this type of cuff.
+Bond’s cuffs, apart from some exceptions (like Dalton’s morning suit in Licence to Kill) have always been functional cuffs.
+However, this blazer marks the first time we see Bond’s sleeve cuff buttons with this type of cuff.

 This gives off an air of Italian style, but Brioni does not do this by default.
 Brioni gives the customer an option of how much you want your buttons to overlap, to even more drastic levels or completely separate from one another.
 This was a conscious decision we took, based on numerous screen-grabs that proved this detail on Brosnan’s copy.